maryamckinnon/Car-Car/README.md

 ## Service microservice
-The models that will are necessary for "Services" include Technician, Appointment, AutomobileVO, and a Status model (to handle the status of appointments -- scheduled, canceled, and finished).
+The models that are necessary for "Services" include Technician, Appointment, AutomobileVO, and a Status model (to handle the status of appointments -- scheduled, canceled, and finished).
 Appointment has two ForeignKeys, one to Status and the other to Technicians, each of which demonstrating a one-to-many relationship with Appointment.
 I wrote two functions within the Appointment model in order to define when an appointment is considered finished vs canceled, with the default status when an appointment is created being "scheduled."

 The AutomobileVO model represents the Automobile model from "Inventory," but is labeled as a value object since within "Services," this class is considered immutable (since we can't change the VIN of an automobile that already exists).
 AutomobileVO will poll data from "Inventory" via "poller.py".
 The data that we need from the inventory microservice is the VIN number so that we can compare VIN numbers in "Inventory" to VIN numbers in the Appointment model within "Services" to determine if a customer is a "VIP".